realkarych/teleplate/USAGE_GUIDE.md

 - *Why do you use Singleton?
 It's anti-pattern!* — **So, I used Singleton only with APScheduler.
 In my opinion, instance of Scheduler in big project will be used in different separated services / in different parts of business-logic.
-  In this case, I preferred to put it in a separate service instantiates on app-start.
-That is, you can create tasks in any service without thinking about the connections between the services.
+  In this case, I preferred to put scheduler in a separate service instantiates on app-start.
+That is, you can create tasks in any services without thinking about the connections between the services.
 Therefore, at this stage I believe that this is the best option.**

 **So, if you have any problems with template, feel free to open issues on GitHub or ping me in Telegram: